rorosen/grow/examples/nix-rpi-sd-image/README.md

 sudo dd if=$(ls result/sd-image/nixos-sd-image-*-aarch64-linux.img) of=/dev/sdX bs=4M
 ```

-Once the Pi is up and running, you can visit the Grafana instance on the HTTP port of the Pi.
-Log in
+Once the Pi is up and running, you can visit the Grafana instance on port 80 of the Pi.
+Log in with
-with the default credentials (username: `admin`, password: `admin`) and navigate to `Dashboards` ->
+the default credentials (username: `admin`, password: `admin`) and navigate to `Dashboards` ->
 `Grow` in the menu.

 You can make changes to the configuration and remotely rebuild the system, if you placed an SSH key